johnmichaelkuczynski/NEWASKJM.XYZ/replit.md

 # Ask A Philosopher - Philosophical Q&A Application

 ### Overview
 "Ask A Philosopher" is a unified application for deep philosophical discourse with 59 philosophical and literary figures.
 It offers seven operational sections: philosophical Q&A chat, Model Builder, Paper Writer, Quote Generator, Dialogue Creator, Interview Creator, and Debate Creator.
 The platform uses actual writings and advanced AI to provide nuanced, contextually rich responses, enabling multi-author conversations through a Retrieval-Augmented Generation (RAG) system.
 Its purpose is to provide a robust platform for exploring complex philosophical and literary concepts, enhancing understanding through direct engagement with historical thinkers, with significant market potential in education and intellectual discourse.
-The application is powered by a comprehensive RAG database containing 24,472 embedded chunks across 273 works from 5 major sources: Kuczynski, Russell, Freud, Aristotle, and Aesop.
+The application is powered by a comprehensive RAG database containing 34,445 embedded chunks across 407 works from 8 major sources: Kuczynski, Freud, Leibniz, Plato, Russell, Spinoza, Aristotle, and Aesop.

 ### User Preferences
 - **Response Style**: Crisp, direct, no academic bloat.
 Short sentences.
 Clear logic.
 No throat-clearing.
 Get to the point immediately.
 Default is Auto mode (no word limit); user can specify word count if desired.